 Benefits of preapproved credit cards

-Preapproved credit card offers can be beneficial if you’re unsure you’ll be eligible for a credit card but aren’t quite ready to apply.
+Preapproved credit card offers can be beneficial if you’re unsure you’ll be eligible for a credit card.
 If your credit score is good but needs some work, for example, you can check to see if you even have a chance at approval before moving forward with a full application and facing a hard pull on your credit report.

 Not only that, but some preapproved credit card offers can be more lucrative than those advertised to the general public.
 For instance, preapproved credit card offers can come with: